factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/HitchhikersGuide/extend-projection-db-support.md

 ### Projections without Transactional Safety

 - Implement the `Projection` interface
 - Override the Getter and Setter for the FactStreamPosition, which represents the information up to which event your projection has consumed the event stream.
 While the actual implementation will depend on your choice of datastore, one central table per service should be sufficient.
-- Override the `acquireWriteToken` method to provide a locking mechanism for your projection.
-This is necessary to ensure that only one instance of your projection is processing the event stream and therefore writing to the database at a time.
+- Override the `acquireWriteToken` method to provide a locking mechanism for your datastore, so that only one instance of your service is able to write at a time.
+This way only the instance that keeps the lock can process the event stream and update your projection's state.

 ### Projections with Transactional Safety